Spirit/Breath/Wind: Ruakh (Strong’s 7307) (resh, vav, chet)

-Once the Spirit within you is activated you begin to grow in the Spirit.
-As you seek God out the Spirit learns and graduates to new things.
-Check out how Isaiah describes the Messiah to come:
+Once the Spirit within you is activated, you begin to grow in the Spirit.
+As you seek God out, the Spirit learns and graduates to new things.
+Check out how Isaiah described the Messiah to come:

 God’s breath/Spirit of wisdom, understanding, counsel, strength and knowledge were naturally embedded in the person of Yeshua the Messiah.
 Yeshua is our example of how to live as powerfully as possible.
 A relationship with your Creator awakens your Spirit and opens up various aspects of the Spirit, including wisdom, understanding, counsel, strength and knowledge.
 And that is not all.
 There is also the Spirit of Grace and Supplication:

-“I will pour out on the house of David and on the inhabitants of Jerusalem, the Spirit of grace and of supplication [ruach chen wey-takha-nunim], so that they will look on Me whom they have pierced; and they will mourn for Him, as one mourns for an only son, and they will weep bitterly over Him like the bitter weeping over a firstborn.
+“I will pour out on the house of David and on the inhabitants of Jerusalem, the Spirit of grace and of supplication [ruakh chen wey-takha-nuni, so that they will look on Me whom they have pierced; and they will mourn for Him, as one mourns for an only son, and they will weep bitterly over Him like the bitter weeping over a firstborn.

 For believers in Yeshua we can say that our Spirit helps us recognize that Yeshua, who was pierced on the cross, is the Messiah, Son of God.
 It is the Spirit of Grace that takes us there.